carlahy/garden/modules/copenhagen/urban culture and cultural theory.md

 - Walking, standing, sitting...
 - Life should be able to **flow**, buildings should foster **well-being**

-## the homosexual form of existence
+## The Homosexual Form of Existence

 #### I. empirical (urban culture)